 Darroze’s first stint at a restaurant was under acclaimed chef Alain Ducasse, who spotted her talent and encouraged her to work in the kitchen.
 Today, Darroze owns three restaurants, including two-Michelin-starred Hélène Darroze at The Connaught in London, and her one-starred eponymous restaurant in Paris.

-Dominique CrennAtelier Crenn
+Dominique CrennAtelier Crenn, San Francisco

-The Versailles, France-born chef, who flew under the wings of Jeremiah Tower at the venerable Stars in San Francisco, is known for her bold and creative culinary techniques at her two-starred Atelier Crenn in the Marina neighborhood in the Golden Gate City.
+The Versailles, France-born chef, who flew under the wings of Jeremiah Tower at the venerable Stars in San Francisco, is known for her bold and creative culinary techniques at her three-starred Atelier Crenn in the Marina neighborhood in the Golden Gate City.

 Gresham first found her passion for the culinary arts while planting vegetables and fruits and learning the valuable technique of canning and preserving with her French grandmother in her hometown of San Carlos, California.
 Years later, she would assume a head chef position at the wildly popular The Donatello Hotel.